HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/EPII_CM55M_APP_S/app/ww_projects/ww130_cli/README.md

 result will be cleaner and easier to maintain and extend, than the 'ww130_test' project.

 To use this project with the WW130, make sure the WW130 has the same firmware as in the ww130_test project.
-I am aware that this is not returning messages all teh way to the phone, but they can be seen arriving on the WW130 console.
+I am aware that this is not returning messages all the way to the phone, but they can be seen arriving on the WW130 console.
 I will fix this soon.

 Refactor CLI-commands.c